President and Vice-Presidents

 Hey!
 My name is Saurabh!
 I’m a second year BMus (Hons) Jazz Performance student, studying guitar.

 My name is Meg Storer and I am a 2nd Year MMus student studying Conducting and Flute.
-This is my sixth and final year at TL after also studying my BMus here, and I am very much looking forward to being the first ever Disabled Student Officer.
+This is my sixth and final year at TL after also studying my BMus here, and I am very much looking forward to being the first ever Disabled Students’ Officer.
 I have a lot of goals to accomplish this year, but mainly I just want to create an educated, understanding, and nurturing environment for all students.
-I want to provide the teaching staff with more training on how to teach those with various disabilities, as well as improving various aspects of day to day life studying at TL such as the installing of dyslexia-friendly fonts onto all computers, and turning B17 into the Quiet Room it is meant to be instead of a practice room.
+I want to improve various aspects of day to day life studying at TL such as the installing of dyslexia-friendly fonts onto all computers, and ensuring that there are quiet spaces available to all students on all campuses.
 I promise to always listen to all questions and concerns, and treat each and every issue with the utmost importance.

 My email is Megan.S15@edu.trinitylaban.ac.uk.